 Node.js is a platform for running server-side applications written in JavaScript.
 We offer Node.js in several versions for our Managed Flex Servers.
-This guide explains how to run a Node.js application on your Managed Flex Serv
+This guide explains how to run a Node.js application on your Managed Flex Server.

 Requirements